mwong510ca/15Puzzle_OptimalSolver/gui(pyqt5)/README.md

 * Python 3.5
 * PIL or Pillow for Python 3.5
 * PyQt 5.6 or 5.7 (may not work on older versions)
-* download and replace the database folder (optional)
+* download and replace the database folder

 Click appGameSolver_15puzzle.py to start the application.